Wild tortoises eat small stones, rocks, or pebbles due to a deficiency in their diet or routine.

 The best way to prevent this is by offering real food that a tortoise can seek out.
 Hiding berries, greens, and pellets around the enclosure will give a tortoise better food than rocks.

 If you got your tortoise from another owner, and it was routinely left calcium deficient and bored, it may have developed a habit of eating rocks.

 This isn’t easy to resolve, even if you provide supplements and other foraging materials.
 The tortoise will be used to eating stones and compulsively do so going forward.

-In such instances, you’ll need to remove pebbles or stones from the enclosure.
+In such instances, remove pebbles or stones from the enclosure.